 As you know proteinsjust like carbohydrates or lipids, provide the body with energy.
 Of course, the energy provided by protein is not necessarily immediately usable by the body in the form of fuel, as carbohydrate intake might be, but what interests us here is the objective measurement of what protein consumption can objectively represent in the body.
 To make this objective, science quantifies nutrient consumption in the form of a unit of measurement that is the famous kcal.

-Even if - according to the main principles of guide Blooness - the concept of calories has to be put into perspective in relation to everything explained in this guide. the calorie is considered to be the energy frame of reference and that, in the end, there is indeed a total food bowl to be estimated and is a constraint in the mathematical senseThe value of this caloric total depends on a huge number of factors, some of which are clearly underestimated, such as the level of basic metabolism, which is unfortunately all too often at the daisy line.
+Even if - according to the main principles of Blooness guide - the concept of the calorie has to be put into perspective in relation to everything explained in this guide. the calorie is considered to be the energy frame of reference and that, in the end, there is indeed a total food bowl to be estimated and is a constraint in the mathematical senseThe value of this caloric total depends on a huge number of factors, some of which are clearly underestimated, such as the level of basic metabolism, which is unfortunately all too often at the daisy line.

 So, to better understand how to quantify your intake of each macronutrientThis allows you to adjust your needs according to the trials you can set up in terms of quantity, you need to be able to estimate a protein intake both in terms of weight (100 grams of meat, 3 eggs, or 100 grams of sardines, for example), and in terms of what this intake can represent in terms of energy, so as to be able to easily switch from one unit of measurement to another.